 A former Washington Post writer looks at the current Post’s reporting

-Since the Russians completed human trials on a COVID-19 vaccine nearly a month ago, it’s interestingly, that the Post story makes no mention of the Russian vaccine candidates, even though the race for a coronavirus vaccine is the biggest American / Russian technology faceoff since Sputnik!
+However, since the Russians completed human trials on a COVID-19 vaccine recently, it’s interesting that the Post story makes no mention of the Russian vaccine candidates, even though the race for a coronavirus vaccine is one of the biggest American / Russian technology face-offs since Sputnik!

-The big difference between the Asian flu in 1957 and the coronavirus in 2020 is that the United States was able to develop and distribute an effective vaccine within six months of the first international outbreak of the Asian flu in Singapore and Hong Kong.
+The big difference between the Asian flu in 1957 and the coronavirus in 2020 is that thanks to Maurice Hilleman, chief of respiratory diseases at the Walter Reed Army Institute of Research in Washington, D.C., the United States was able to develop and distribute an effective vaccine within six months of the first international outbreak of the Asian flu in Singapore and Hong Kong.

-So if the American immuneological experts were as sharp today as the Russians, of even as good as the Americans were nearly 100 years ago, they’d have delivered an effective vaccine and begun distribution LAST MONTH!
+So if the American immunological experts were as effectively productive today as the Russians, of even as good as the Americans were nearly 60-plus years ago, they’d have delivered an effective vaccine and begun distribution LAST MONTH!

 Company and government officials repeatedly underscored that although the vaccine development effort is moving at record-breaking speed, safety is not being sacrificed.

 “[R]ecord breaking speed”?
-Only if you ignore or never apprehended what the Russians did a couple weeks ago and what America could do in 1957.
+Only if you ignore or never apprehended what the Russians did a couple weeks ago and what America did in 1957.

 Still, I have to say — Carolyn Y. Johnson is such an exciting young talent!!!